stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Plot Templates
 --------------

-Frrequently one wishes to create many plots that have a similar set of formatting options - for example in a thesis or to conform to a journal's specifications.
+Frequently one wishes to create many plots that have a similar set of formatting options - for example in a thesis or to conform to a journal's specifications.
 The :py:mod:`Stoner.PlotFormats` in conjunctions with the :py:attr:`PlotFile.template` attribute can help here.